 Figure B.18 defines the next level of decomposition, namely the components of the PowerSubsystem block.
-Note how the of white diamond (composition) on FrontWheel and BrakePedal denotes the same "use-not-composition" kind of relationship previously shown in Figure B.16.
+Note how the use of white diamond (shared aggregation) on FrontWheel, BrakePedal, and others denotes the same "use-not-composition" kind of relationship previously shown in Figure B.16.